arthaud/whitenight-server/README.md

 white-night-server
 ==================

-A server for the white night game.
+A server for the whitenight game.